-Salivary gland problems that cause clinical symptoms include:
+With the Salivary glands Novi patients can experience problems that cause clinical symptoms which include:

 Obstruction: Obstruction to the flow of saliva most commonly occurs in the parotid and submandibular glands, usually because stones have formed.
 Symptoms typically occur when eating.
 Saliva production starts to flow, but cannot exit the ductal system, leading to swelling of the involved gland and significant pain, sometimes with an infection.
 Unless stones totally obstruct saliva flow, the major glands will swell during eating and then gradually subside after eating, only to enlarge again at the next meal.
 Infection can develop in the pool of blocked saliva, leading to more severe pain and swelling in the glands.
 If untreated for a long time, the glands may become abscessed.